Woahhh…a new post. Stop traffic.

 10. I actually think my 30s are going to be the best yet.

 I’m ready to settle into my Mom self.
 I’m ready to go to soccer games again, watch Disney movies (as if that’s anything new) and share my Disney obsession with someone who can experience the magic in an authentic way (and not roll their eyes at me).
 I’m ready to experience the magic of Christmas and Santa through the eyes of a child.
 I’m not ready for gray hairs.
 I’m not ready for my metabolism to get more sluggish by the day.
 And I’m not ready for the inevitable heartbreaks that will come alongside the joys in the years to come.
 But for now, I look toward a new year and a new calendar year filled with new memories.
 Maybe I’ll actually finish the baby book! 😂

-I also think this posts means a blog name change is in my near future! #talesofathirtysomething
+I also think this post means a blog name change is in my near future! #talesofathirtysomething